RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 {% imgcap middle /images/openrov_chicago_lake_michigan.jpg OpenROV and Lake Michigan. %}
 What an exciting way to learn about Node.js, BeagleBone Black, and the Maker Movement all at once!

+_Photo acknowledgement: ESC photos that appear in this article were created by OpenROV and made available at http://openrov.com.
+Thank you OpenROV team!_